upTee/upTee/docs/development_server.md

 ------------
 ###Install all requirements
 Be sure to install all requirements shown in the [README](https://github.com/upTee/upTee/blob/master/README.md).
+Switch into the uptee directory and run the following command:
 ```
 pip install -r requirements.txt
 ```